poesieland/poesieland.github.io/README.md

 I also use a great javascript charting tool: Chart.js.
 The theme indeed has nice integration capabilities of custom scripts (umd modules).

-Side note: FrontMatter VS Code plugin needs the theme to be cloned else some settings files are missing, following [this instruction](https://mcshelby.github.io/hugo-theme-relearn/introduction/quickstart/index.html#use-as-a-git-submodule).
+Side note: FrontMatter VS Code extension needs the theme to be cloned else some settings files are missing, following [this instruction](https://mcshelby.github.io/hugo-theme-relearn/introduction/quickstart/index.html#use-as-a-git-submodule).

+My standard is to have poem files using underscores for spaces (like poem IDs), so I need to update the file name after adding it using FrontMatter VS Code extension.

 This repository also uses two other repositories: